-The Burrell campus is comprised of a single building.
-Several systems and protocols are in place to make the campus as safe as possible for students and staff.
-Access to any part of the Burrell facility is managed by Burrell's Assistant Vice President of Administration.
-All students and staff are issued photo ID badges and are required to wear them visibly when in the building.
-Access to the building, classrooms and offices, are provided by a combination of electronic access control keycards and/or physical keys.
+Several systems and protocols are in place to make the Burrell campus as safe as possible for students and staff.
+Access to any part of the Burrell facility is managed by Burrell's Associate Vice President of Administration.
+All students and staff are issued photo ID badges and are required to wear them visibly when in the buildings.
+Access to the buildings, classrooms and offices, are provided by a combination of electronic access control keycards and/or physical keys.
 Electronic and physical access is granted based on an individual's status (e.g. staff or student) as well as job responsibilities.
-Students and staff have access to the building beyond the typical public hours, based on the access granted via their key card credentials.
+Students and staff have access to the buildings beyond the typical public hours, based on the access granted via their key card credentials.
 All uses of keycards are monitored and recorded.
 Individual cards can be immediately locked out if lost or misplaced.
 Student access hours vary, but typically end at midnight on weekdays and 10:00pm weekends.
-All keys are issued and inventoried by the Assistant Vice President of Administration office.
+All keys are issued and inventoried by the Associate Vice President of Administration office.

-Burrell Security are contracted through a third party contractor.
+Burrell Security is contracted through a third-party contractor.
 The security personnel are certified by the New Mexico Department of Public Safety and are thoroughly trained in all aspects of security and safety.
-Burrell Security monitor the College's campus anytime students are present in the building.
-The security officer is responsible for clearing and securing the building after hours.
-The building is typically open to the public from 8:00 am to 5:00 pm on weekdays.
-During these hours, entrances open to the public are monitored by security personnel.
-All visitors are required to sign in and out, are provided with temporary badges, and typically escorted to the areas they are visiting.
+Burrell Security monitor the College's campus anytime students are present in the buildings.
+The security officer is responsible for clearing and securing the buildings after hours.
+The buildings are typically open to the public from 8:00 am to 5:00 pm on weekdays.
+During these hours, entrances open to the public remain locked and monitored by personnel.
+All visitors are required to sign in and out, are provided with a temporary badge, and are typically escorted to the areas they are visiting.
 Burrell Security monitor an extensive network of security cameras which record activities 24 x 7 for both interior and exterior building areas.
 Access to this system is restricted to appropriate staff and security personnel.
 The system is primarily designed for forensic analysis after the fact.
 A public address system provides the capability for emergency announcements thought the building and office areas.